 The next layer of basic protection

-When available, use two-factor authentication to further help protect your identity and your accounts.
+When available, use two-factor authentication (2FA) to further help protect your identity and your accounts.
 This extra layer of security combines a username and password (or a biometric security feature like a facial scan or fingerprint) with a second factor only you have access to.
 The second factor could be a one-time passcode delivered via text message; a push notification to a mobile device; or a code generator app.
+A long and strong password, combined with 2FA, may be your best protection against would-be thieves and password attacks.

 The world is moving from being just an internet of connected people to an internet where everyone and everything is connected.
-This is known as the Internet of Things (IoT) as more household appliances like refrigerators and thermostats become smart.
+This is known as the Internet of Things (IoT) as more household appliances like refrigerators and thermostats are considered smart devices.

 That’s a lot of devices collecting and sharing information.
 So, don’t forget to secure your smart home devices.
 This way you’re only sharing what you want to be known about you.
 And you’re making it harder for criminals to access and misuse your information.